 The accounting discipline is never a stranger to the sustainability issue.
-For example, it is shown that social and environmental topics in accounting research can be drawn back to since the 1990s.
-The number of research specified on this topic in critical perspectives on accounting journal was started from only around 15 research published in the 1990s to 24 research in only five years between 2009 - 2014 (Deegan, 2017).
-In the last five years, there is more research related to sustainability issues from research on corporate social responsibility (Khan et al., 2020; She & Michelon, 2019), sustainability, and integrated reporting (Bebbington et al., 2020; de Villiers & Sharma, 2020; Journeault et al., 2021), and sustainability issue related to the covid pandemic situation (Adams & Abhayawansa, 2021; Cho et al., 2021).
-There is also an increasing trend in sustainability reporting worldwide, where accountants play an important role both as preparers or as auditors of the report (Tandiontong et al., 2019).
-The KPMG survey of sustainability reporting has found that 80 percent of the companies worldwide now report on sustain-ability, and the figure rise over 90 percent among the largest companies in the world (KPMG, 2020).
+It is shown by, for example, social and environmental topics in accounting research can be drawn back to since 1990s.
+The number of research specified on this topic in critical perspectives on accounting journal was started from only around 15 research published in 1990s to 24 research in only five years between 2009 - 2014 (Deegan, 2017).
+In the last five years, there are more research related to sustainability issues from research on corporate social responsibility (Khan et al., 2020; She & Michelon, 2019), sustainability and integrated reporting (Bebbington et al., 2020; de Villiers & Sharma, 2020; Journeault et al., 2021), and sustainability issue related to the covid pandemic situation (Adams & Abhayawansa, 2021; Cho et al., 2021).
+There is also an increasing trend in sustainability reporting in worldwide companies, where accountants play an important role both as preparers or as auditors of the report.
+The KPMG 16 survey of sustainability reporting has found that 80 percent of the companies worldwide now report on sustainability, and the figure rise over 90 percent among the largest companies in the world (KPMG, 2020).
 In Asia Pacific, sustainability reporting has grown by six percentage points since 2017 to 84 percent.
 This surge due to some countries in the region are among the global leaders, including Japan (100 percent), Malaysia (99 percent), India (98 percent), Taiwan (93 percent) and Australia (92 percent).

-Accounting contributes to sustainability reporting due to the sustainability accounting concept, also known as environmental accounting.
-Environmental accounting includes a set of activities that increase the power of accounting systems to identify, record, and report the effects of environmental degradation and pollution.
-It provides information that helps managers evaluate, operate, control, decide, report, and protect the environment (Rounaghi, 2019).
-Accountants play a pivotal role in sustainable development as they measure, evaluate and disclose the progress made by companies in achieving sustainability (Makarenko & Plastun, 2017).
+Accounting contributes to sustainability reporting as a result of the sustainability accounting concept or also known as environmental accounting.
+Environmental accounting includes a set of activities that increase the power of accounting systems to identify, record and report the effects of environmental degradation and pollution.

+It provides information that helps managers in evaluating, operating, controlling, deciding, reporting, and protecting the environment (Rounaghi, 2019).
+Accountants play a pivotal role in sustainable development as they are those who measure, evaluate and disclose the progress made by companies in achieving sustainability

+(Makarenko & Plastun, 2017).
 To assist accountants in sustainability reporting and its complexity, integration with information systems and technology would be helpful.
-Much data and information must be managed from business activities and their impact on the environment to provide quality sustainability reporting.
-O of the tools necessary for carbon accounting is a quality information system (Merhout et al., 2016).
+There are many data and information needed to be managed from business activities and their impact on the environment in order to provide quality sustainability reporting.
+It can be said that one of the tools necessary for carbon accounting is a quality information system (Merhout et al., 2016).